 Commuterhive led a project funded by the Department for International Development to explore through how a shared mobility solution would work in South Africa.

 Snap Out conducted secondary, desk research that explored inclusivity, accessibility, gender, political, social and environmental influences on public transport, informal transport and non-motorised transport options.
+We were also successful in assisting the project to secure grant funding.

 In-depth, high quality desk research report based on academic references for future publications